pingcap/docs-dm/en/task-configuration-file-full.md

 # The filter rule set of the block and allow list of the matched table of the upstream database instance.
 block-allow-list:                    # Use black-white-list if the DM's version <= v1.0.6.
   bw-rule-1:                         # The name of the block and allow list rule
-    do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be replicated
+    do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be migrated
-    ignore-dbs: ["mysql", "account"] # The block list of upstream schemas needs to be replicated
+    ignore-dbs: ["mysql", "account"] # The block list of upstream schemas needs to be migrated
-    do-tables:                       # The allow list of upstream tables needs to be replicated
+    do-tables:                       # The allow list of upstream tables needs to be migrated
     - db-name: "~^test.*"
       tbl-name: "~^t.*"
     - db-name: "user"
       tbl-name: "information"
-    ignore-tables:                   # The block list of upstream tables needs to be replicated
+    ignore-tables:                   # The block list of upstream tables needs to be migrated
     - db-name: "user"
       tbl-name: "log"